Should I buy an Extended Warranty?

 Warranties come with different features, usually based on the age of your vehicle.
 Generally, the warranty’s terms are set by the company offering the warranty.
 The general rule is the older the vehicle, the less is covered.
 All warranties cover components such as the engine and transmission, but some others don’t cover components such as the suspension.

-An extended warranty covers your car when the manufacturer’s warranty is over and your car needs the most protection.
+An extended auto warranty covers your car when the manufacturer’s warranty is over and your car needs the most protection.
 No matter how old your vehicle, an extended warranty will save you money over the life of your vehicle.
 Most importantly, you can drive with the peace of mind that if something does go wrong, you won’t incur the massive charges associated with car repair.
-So, if you find yourself asking " Should I buy an extended auto warranty, your answer should be YES!
+So, if you find yourself asking ” Should I buy an extended car warranty, your answer should be YES!

 Don’t Remain Unprotected, Grab an Extended Car Warranty from PMC today!